pollfish/docs/flutter.md

 ## Optional section

-In this section we will list several options that can be used to control Pollfish surveys behaviour, how to listen to several notifications or how be eligible to more targeted (high-paid) surveys.
+In this section we will list several options that can be used to control Pollfish surveys behaviour and explain how to register and listen to several notifications.
 All these steps are optional.
 <br/>
 <br/>